battle-tactics-strategies

 Political Transformation

-The conquest led to the creation of the Lordship of Ireland (1171–1541), a feudal state under the nominal overlordship of the English crown.
-Strongbow’s successes forced Henry II of England to intervene personally in 1171 to assert his authority.
+The conquest led to the creation of the Lordship of Ireland from 1171 to 1541, a feudal state under the nominal overlordship of the English crown.
+Strongbow's successes forced Henry II of England to intervene personally in 1171 to assert his authority over the ambitious Norman lords.
 The Lordship introduced English common law, a feudal land tenure system, and a new administrative structure centered on Dublin.
-Gaelic kings were either displaced or incorporated into the Norman feudal hierarchy as vassals.
+Gaelic kings were displaced or incorporated into the Norman feudal hierarchy as vassals.
+This political structure laid the foundation for centuries of English involvement in Irish affairs.
+The division of Ireland into counties, many of which survive today, dates from this period.
+The system of sheriffs, escheators, and justiciars that the Normans established became the basis of English administration in Ireland.

 Military Innovations

 The Irish quickly adopted Norman military technology and tactics.
-By the late 13th century, Gaelic Irish mercenaries (gallowglass) began using mail armor, two-handed axes, and fighting in closer formation.
-The Irish also started building crude stone castles, though never on the scale of Norman fortifications.
+By the late 13th century, Gaelic Irish mercenaries known as gallowglass began using mail armor, two-handed axes, and fighting in closer formation.
+These mercenaries served both Gaelic and Norman lords and became a fixture of Irish warfare for centuries.
+The Irish also started building crude stone castles, although never on the scale of Norman fortifications.
 The long-term presence of Norman warriors in Ireland meant that warfare became more sophisticated and professional.
+Irish leaders learned to avoid pitched battles against Norman armies, favoring guerrilla tactics and ambushes that neutralized Norman cavalry advantages.
+This military adaptation prolonged the Gaelic resistance and prevented complete Norman domination of the island.

 Architectural Legacy